nazmulidris/developerlife.com/_posts/2006-06-09-introduction-to-java-50-javautilconcurrent-api.markdown

 ---
 author: Nazmul Idris
 date: 2006-06-09 19:02:16+00:00
-excerpt: Introduction to the Java5 Concurrency API
+excerpt: |
+  Introduction to the Java5 Concurrency API.
+Java 50 introduces the java.util.concurrency API, which leverages hardware level constructs to allow Java programs to use lock-free, and wait-free thread-safety mechanisms, without having to use native code.
 layout: post
 title: "Introduction to Java 5 java.util.concurrent API"
 categories: